 To be eligible to apply for JRE, you must :

-- a successful PSA outcome
+- have a successful Provisional Skills Assessment (PSA) outcome

 How to apply

 To apply for JRE, you must first read the JRP Applicant Guidelines.

 You can then apply for JRE through the Online Portal using the same login details you used when applying for PSA.

 Please see the Job Ready Program (JRP) for fees.